openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 for this bootstrap method call.
-If returned, that specialization _B0_ selects, on behalf of the requesting client, the default unspecialized behavior that the JVM would assign to the API point if the client had not proposed any linkage parameter value _V_.
+If returned, that specialization _B0_ selects, on behalf of the requesting client, the default unspecialized behavior that the JVM would assign to the API point if the client had not proposed any linkage selector value _V_.

 Otherwise, the validation will fail with an instance of `Error`.
 A `BootstrapMethodError` will be created, if no instance of `Error` is